Skip to content

 FinalBurn Neo (also referred to as FBNeo or FBN) is a multi-system emulator (Arcade, consoles and computers) under active development.
 Unlike MAME it's more focused on playability and advanced features than preservation.

-It is the follow-up of FinalBurn and FinalBurn Alpha emulators.
+It is the follow-up of the FinalBurn and FinalBurn Alpha emulators.

 The libretro core provides wide compatibility with platforms and features supported by libretro.